What size bearings does NMB manufacture?

 Take a look at our Precision Grade and Tolerance section in the Bearing Engineering Section of our website.

 Does a higher ABEC mean a quieter bearing?

-For NMB bearings, a separate noise rating controls noise performance.
-This rating and its meaning can be found in the Part Numbering Section.
+For NMB bearings, a separate noise rating, controls noise performance.
+You can learn more about bearing noise and vibration here.
 Another major factor affecting noise performance is the grease type.
 For very quiet running, the selection of a quiet grease is very important.
 Handling, installation and use of preload will also ensure the quietest possible operation.

 What is Preload?

 Preload is a side load that is applied to a radial ball bearing that takes the extra play between the balls and raceway out of the bearing.
 The side load is normally applied by a spring, so that the system can expand and contract as the conditions fluctuate.
 Designing a preload system into a bearing application will

 ensure the quietest possible operation with the longest life.